-- (a) Declaration of plant sites or plants only processing DOCs (only production by synthesis is declarable under paragraph 1 of Part IX of the VA).
-For example, a plant site may consider that they "produce" a chemical based product such as a pesticide or pharmaceutical but they are actually only buying in the active ingredients and formulating these for sale.
-If there is no chemical reaction involved this is not considered production under the CWC and the activities are not declarable under Part IX of the VA. - (b) Inclusion of polymers in the aggregate amount of production the First Conference decided that oligomers and polymers are not to be considered as DOCs (reference C-I/DEC.39).
-However, even a plant site which only produces polymers as its final products may still be declarable if the monomer starting material is produced on site. - (c) Inclusion of chemicals in the aggregate amount of production which do not meet the definition of DOCs as set out in paragraph 4, Part I of the VA, such as inorganic chemicals; in particular, inorganic chemicals containing the elements phosphorus, sulfur or fluorine but no carbon (e.g. sulfuric acid) are often incorrectly considered as PSF-chemicals such chemicals may contain phosphorus, sulfur or fluorine but they are not DOCs and hence cannot be PSF-chemicals (which are defined as unscheduled discrete organic chemicals containing the elements phosphorus, sulfur or fluorine.
-(Paragraph 1(b) of Part IX of the VA)).
+(a) Declaration of plant sites or plants only processing DOCs (only production by synthesis is declarable under paragraph 1 of Part IX of the VA).
+For example, a plant site may consider that they "produce" a chemical-based product such as a pesticide

-(d) Declaration of plant sites that exclusively produce hydrocarbons or explosives - such plant sites are specifically excluded under paragraph 2 of Part IX of the VA (but see section 3.4.5 below).
+- (b) Inclusion of polymers in the aggregate amount of production the First Conference decided that oligomers and polymers are not to be considered as DOCs (Reference C-I/DEC.39, dated 16 May 1997).
+However, even a plant site which only produces polymers as its final products may still be declarable if the monomer starting material is produced on site. - (c) Inclusion of chemicals in the aggregate amount of production which do not meet the definition of DOCs as set out in paragraph 4, Part I of the VA, such as inorganic chemicals; in particular, inorganic chemicals containing the elements phosphorus, sulfur or fluorine but no carbon (e.g. sulfuric acid) are often incorrectly considered as PSF-chemicals such chemicals may contain phosphorus, sulfur or fluorine but they are not DOCs and hence cannot be PSF-chemicals (which are defined as unscheduled discrete organic chemicals containing the elements phosphorus, sulfur or fluorine (paragraph 1(b) of Part IX of the VA)). - (d) Declaration of plant sites that exclusively produce hydrocarbons or explosives such plant sites are specifically excluded under paragraph 2 of Part IX of the VA (but see section 3.4.5 below).